Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 Amazon web services is a cloud based storage service which is used to host our static and media files.
 I will show you how I used it to help with my deployment:

 1. Go to [aws.amazon.com](https://aws.amazon.com/) and click on create AWS account in the top right.
-Fill out the details including your card details, you wont be chaged with a small website like this one.
+Fill out the details including your card details, you wont be charged with a small website like this one.
 You must confirm your email and then your account will be set up.

 2. Go back to the website and sign in.
 Now, under the my account tab, click on AWS management console.
 Type s3 into the searchbar and then click on s3.

-3. Click create bucket, name it, select region close to you, untick block all public access, tick aclknowdge that it will be public and click on create bucket.
+3. Click create bucket, name it, select region close to you, untick block all public access, tick acknowledge that it will be public and click on create bucket.

-3. On the properities tab, click on static website hosting, use bucket to host a website, fill in the default values for index and error documents (that is, index.html and error.html) and click save.
+3. On the properties tab, click on static website hosting, use bucket to host a website, fill in the default values for index and error documents (that is, index.html and error.html) and click save.

 4. On the permissions tab, click CORS configuration and paste in this and click save: